WheteThunger/WorkcartCardReaders/README.md

 - Adds keycard readers to workcarts (intended for automated workcarts)
 - Requires players to swipe an acceptable keycard in order to ride
 - Ejects players who do not swipe within a short period of time
+- Allows a global authorization model so players don't need to swipe on each workcart
+- Allows adding static card readers anywhere on the map, when global authorization is enabled
 - Can be configured to use vanilla keycards or keycards with custom skins
 - All vanilla keycards work by default, but higher level cards can be used more times